harness/developer-hub/docs/platform/6_Security/1-harness-secret-manager-overview.md

 #### Secret Cache

-In the secret manager, Harness maintains a cache of the encrypted data, except for those stored in the Hashicorp vault.
-The cache also contains meta-data associated with the secret like paths for the secret references, encryption key, and version.
-The Time To Live (TTL) for the cache is 30 minutes.
+In the secrets manager, Harness maintains a cache of the encrypted data, except for those stored in HashiCorp Vault.
+The cache also contains metadata associated with the secret, such as paths for the secret references, encryption key, and version.
+The time to live (TTL) for the cache is 30 minutes.

 Decrypting a secret sometimes requires its meta-data.
 When such meta-data changes on editing a secret, a cached stale value is retrieved.